mohan-bee/Ecommerce-Follow-Along/README.md

 SignUp Implementation: Created a Basic Sign up page using react and made a post request using axios to the backend
 Styling: Styled the Signup.jsx using Basic Css with the help of styled components

+## Milestone 6 & 7

+Encryption: Encrypted the Password in userController.js and stored in the Database using bcryptjs
+Decryption: Using the compare function in bcrypt, Compared the actual password with the hashed password